The Department of Communication Studies

 After a semester of sharpening their public speaking acumen, the class gathered to celebrate their accomplishments.

 COM 3069: Intercultural Communication

 (Spring 2003, Professor Elisabeth Gareis)

-The Spring 2003 class in intercultural communication conducted an online research project with a similar class in New Zealand.
-So that the New Zealanders knew how we looked, the class took photos.
-The class divided into three groups, and we had a photo for each group posted. (from left to right) Kim, Natalie, Kaydene, Lisa, Karla, Cindy, Gissella, Alexis, Yevgeniya, Manish
+In an early adoption of Collaborative Online International Learning (COIL), the Spring 2003 class conducted an online research project with a similar class in New Zealand.
+The class divided into three groups: (from left to right) Kim, Natalie, Kaydene, Lisa, Karla, Cindy, Gissella, Alexis, Yevgeniya, Manish

 (from left to right) Yoshiko, Mathew, Maria, Wendy, Betty, Tela, Delecia, Karina